wagtail/rfcs/text/069-model-audit-logging.md

 * It must be possible to generate reports that span multiple model types, e.g. "which actions did user X perform today"
 * The amount of 'boilerplate' code needed to add logging to Wagtail admin views should be minimised (since there are many such views: snippets, ModelAdmin, images, documents and so on).

+This feature is not intended to provide an absolute guarantee that any database state change will be traceable to a logged action - for example, if a change is made through custom code or a third-party library, it will not be recorded unless the code in question has incorporated support for logging.

 A proof-of-concept implementation of the feature described here can be found at: https://github.com/gasman/wagtail/tree/feature/model-audit-log

 ## Specification